ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Calibration:
 Open the *MPU6050_2_raw_values_offsets* example.
 There are two ways to calibrate the sensor:
 - Use `CalibrateAccel` and `CalibrateGyro` to do that automatically.
 - Hard-coding: Place the device on a flat surface.
 Run the calibration code from MPU6050 library (*IMU_Zero*).
-Write down the averaged offsets and use these offsets (eventually deleting the auto calibration).
+Write down the averaged offsets and use these offsets in our sketch (eventually deleting the auto calibration).
 ### Angles:
 **Digital Motion Processor (DMP)** calculates the euler angles or quaternions directly in sensor without wasting resources on your Arduino.
 You can use the library's *MPU6050_DMP6_using_DMP_V6v12* but you need to add *`Wire.setWireTimeout(3000, true);`* after *`Wire.setClock(400000);`* to prevent sketch from randomly freezing. *We also prepared a simplified sketch without unnecessary configurations.*